 Aviation Safety Network for information on aviation safety in Russia.

-Possessing, selling, consuming or carrying illegal drugs, including small amounts of "soft" drugs such as cannabis, is heavily prosecuted in Russia.
+Possessing, selling, consuming or carrying illegal drugs, including small amounts of "soft" drugs such as cannabis, is illegal in Russia.
 Penalties are severe and include lengthy prison terms served in local jails.
-See our

-Driving with a blood alcohol level greater than zero is illegal.
+- driving a vehicle with a blood alcohol level greater than zero

 Some Australian documents such as birth or marriage certificates, and other official documents, need to be legalised (by obtaining an apostille) before they will be accepted by Russian authorities.
 If you have an Australian document that you intend to use while in Russia, contact a

 Russian embassy or consulate to ascertain if an apostille is required.

 Department of Foreign Affairs and Trade in Australia or by Australian Embassies and High Commissions overseas.

 Some Australian criminal laws apply overseas.
 If you commit these offences, you may be prosecuted in Australia.
 Laws include those relating to:

 - child pornography